“If the message touches the heart, it never dies.”

 Jay Kruse

-“All art forms are delivery systems: precision instruments for transmitting meaning across the gap between minds.
-The question I have spent my life asking is: how do you engineer one that actually works?”
+“All art forms are delivery systems - precision instruments for transmitting meaning across the gap between minds.
+The question I’ve spent my life asking is: how do you engineer one that actually works?”

-Jay Kruse was born in Houston in 1968 into a family where making things with your hands was simply what people did.
-His father carved figurative sculpture; Jay was drawing complete figures before preschool.
-Art was assumed.
-Then, as a high school freshman, music hijacked everything.
+Jay Kyle Kruse was born in Houston in 1968 into a family of makers.
+His father carved figurative sculpture and drawing came early - complete figures before preschool.
+Art wasn’t a choice; it was assumed.

-He became a serious bassist - rock, then blues, then jazz - but a second disruption was already forming.
-He became absorbed by the reed and bamboo flutes of the Middle East and Indian Subcontinent: instruments with thousand-year design histories, built on proportion systems so refined they had barely been altered in a millennium.
-He eventually sold everything he owned and bought a one-way ticket to Turkey to study with the masters of his teacher’s lineage.
-It was formative, difficult, and clarifying.
+As a teenager, music took over.
+He became a serious bassist - moving from rock to blues to jazz - before encountering the reed and bamboo flutes of the Middle East and Indian subcontinent.
+These instruments, shaped by centuries of refinement, were built on proportion systems so precise they had barely changed in a thousand years.
+He eventually sold everything he owned and bought a one-way ticket to Turkey to study within his teacher’s lineage.
+The experience was demanding, immersive and formative.

-Back in the United States, Jay built a parallel practice: performing across an improbable range of traditions (belly dance ensembles, medieval music groups, a Scottish bagpipe percussion outfit), teaching and making instruments by hand.
-The deeper he went into instrument construction, the more one thing kept surfacing: geometry.
-Not as decoration, but as the hidden operating system underneath acoustic behavior, proportion and why certain objects feel inevitable while others merely function.
+Back in the United States, he built a parallel practice - performing, teaching and constructing instruments by hand.
+Through this work, one principle kept surfacing: geometry.
+Not as decoration, but as the underlying system governing proportion, resonance and why certain forms feel inevitable while others merely function.

-Jay operates under the studio name Heretic Works - from the Greek hairetikos, meaning “one capable of choosing.”
-It is a quiet manifesto.
-Every piece is a considered decision about what knowledge is worth encoding, what proportions are worth preserving, and what objects are worth sending forward into time.
+Kruse operates under the studio name Heretic Works, from the Greek hairetikos, meaning “one capable of choosing.”
+It serves as a quiet manifesto: each piece is a deliberate decision about what knowledge to encode, what proportions to preserve and what objects are worth carrying forward.

-He is based in Oakland, California, where he maintains an active practice in music, instrument making, and visual art.
+He is based in Oakland, California, where he maintains an active practice across music, instrument-making and visual art.
 Commissions and teaching inquiries are welcome.